xdrip-js/Lookout/README.md

 *Please note this project is neither created nor backed by Dexcom, Inc. This software is not intended for use in therapy.*

 ## Overview
 Lookout provides a rig-based interface to a Dexcom G5 CGM using Bluetooth Low Energy (BLE).
-Lookout connects to the G5 transmitter and provides the following capabilities:
+Lookout connects to the CGM transmitter and provides the following capabilities:
 - start and stop sensor sessions
 - view reported glucose values
 - send glucose values to OpenAPS and Nightscout